Pareekshit08/WebDev-Udemy-/README.md

 unzip simon-game-challenge.zip
 cd simon-game-challenge-main
 ```
 Or If there is some error try cloning the repository.
-Try running bellow code.
+Try running below code.

 ```bash
 git clone https://github.com/Pareekshit08/WebDev-Udemy-.git